sebh0602/semuncia/docs/architecture.md

 ###details
 Client pushes undefined data: Delete.
 Server does not forward to other sessions.
 Server tells other clients to disconnect.
-Server pushes undefined data: (Response to client get.)
-The server does not yet have data.
+Server sends get: The server does not yet have data.
 The client responds by pushing data.